Key Takeaways

 Sleeping is a complex process that involves various bodily functions, including burning calories.
 While it’s true that you burn more calories while awake, your body still uses energy to maintain basic functions during sleep.

-We’ll take a look at the factors that can affect the basal metabolic rate (BMR) and how it relates to calories burned while sleeping.
+We’ll explore the factors that affect the basal metabolic rate (BMR) and how it relates to calories burned while sleeping.

 What Factors Affect the Basal Metabolic Rate?